Cytotoxic T-lymphocyte associated protein 4: Agonists to reduce immune activity

-The comparatively higher binding affinity of CTLA-4 than CD28 has made it a potential therapy for autoimmune diseases.
+The comparatively higher binding affinity of CTLA-4 than that of CD28 has made CTLA-4 a potential therapy for autoimmune diseases.
 Fusion proteins of CTLA-4 and antibodies (CTLA4-Ig) have been used in clinical trials for rheumatoid arthritis.
 The fusion protein CTLA4-Ig is commercially available as Orencia (abatacept).
 A second generation form of CTLA4-Ig known as belatacept was recently approved by the FDA based on favorable results from the randomized Phase III BENEFIT (Belatacept Evaluation of Nephroprotection and Efficacy as First Line Immunosuppression Trial) study.
 It was approved for renal transplantation in patients that are sensitized to Epstein–Barr virus (EBV).

 Antagonists to increase immune activity

 Conversely, there is increasing interest in the possible therapeutic benefits of blocking CTLA-4 (using antagonistic antibodies against CTLA such as ipilimumab—FDA approved for melanoma in 2011—as a means of inhibiting immune system tolerance to tumours and thereby providing a potentially useful immunotherapy strategy for patients with cancer).
 This therapy was the first approved immune checkpoint blockade therapy.
-Another (not yet approved) is tremelimumab.
+Another is tremelimumab.

 The 2018 Nobel Prize in Physiology or Medicine was awarded to James P. Allison and Tasuku Honjo "for their discovery of cancer therapy by inhibition of negative immune regulation".